AI-generated

 Facts

-- Upon review, the Supreme Court determined that the evidence actually showed the witness was physically inside the small room with the testator and the other witnesses.
+• One version placed the witness inside the small room with the testator and the other witnesses.

 Arguments of the Petitioners